Hurghada Tours to Luxor

 Private day tour to Luxor from Hurghada by private car

-Embark on a fascinating private day tour to Luxor from Hurghada by private car and immerse yourself in the wonders of ancient Egypt!
+Embark on a fascinating private day tour to Luxor from Hurghada in a private car and immerse yourself in the wonders of ancient Egypt!
 Your private guide will accompany you on this journey, allowing you to see the true beauty of Luxor, including visits to the Valley of Kings, the Queen Hatshepsut temple, the Colossi of Memnon, and the world-renowned Karnak temple.

 Your day will begin with a pick-up from your hotel in Hurghada at 05:00 and a comfortable air-conditioned coach ride to Luxor, covering a distance of 280 km.
 The journey will take you through Safaga (60 km), Qena (160 km with a break at 85 km), and finally, Luxor (60 km), allowing you to witness the stunning landscapes of Egypt along the way.

 Upon arrival in Luxor, you will cross the Nile to visit some of the most spectacular highlights of the region.
 The Valley of the Kings, the final resting place of Egypt’s rulers from the 18th to the 20th dynasty, will leave you in awe as you explore tombs, including those of the great Pharaoh Ramses II and boy Pharaoh Tutankhamen.
-You will visit three burials, with an option to visit the Tomb of the Young Pharaoh Tutankhamun at an additional cost of 300 Egyptian Pounds.
+You will visit three burials, with an option to see the Tomb of the Young Pharaoh Tutankhamun at an additional cost of 300 Egyptian Pounds.
 The burials were well stocked with all the material goods a ruler might need in the next world, with most decoration inside the tombs still remarkably preserved.

 Moving on, you will witness the Colossi of Memnon, two massive stone statues of King Amenhotep III, the only remains of a complete mortuary temple.
 The statues are made from quartzite sandstone blocks transported from Cairo (700 km away) to Luxor.
 Around noon, you will enjoy an authentic Egyptian lunch in a local restaurant in Luxor before visiting the Temple of Karnak, the largest ancient religious site known anywhere in the world.
 The Temple of Karnak is three main temples on 247 acres of land, representing the achievement of many generations of ancient builders and Pharaohs.

-The alabaster industry is one of the unique Egyptian crafts that developed and sustained through the sequential generations since ancient Egyptians.
+The alabaster industry is one of the unique Egyptian crafts that has developed and been sustained through the sequential generations since ancient Egyptians.
 It represents the primary source of income for many artisans working mainly in the west of Luxor, with yellow limestone, black granite, basalt, and marble being the most prominent materials used in this craft.
 You will stop by the Alabaster Factory located in “Qurna village” to witness the production of Pharaonic antiques that fascinate tourists from different worldwide nations.

 Rising out of the desert plain, in a series of terraces, the Temple of Hatshepsut merges with sheer limestone cliffs of the eastern face of the Theban Mountain as if nature herself had built this extraordinary monument.
 The temple is a marvel of ancient Egyptian architecture and design, and you will have the opportunity to explore it in depth.